-- the residential property is subject to Te Ture Whenua Māori Act 1993 - each transferor is a beneficiary of the trust, and - the transferors of the residential property and the beneficiaries of the trust are all either: - members of the same iwi or hapū, or - the descendants of the same tipuna (living or dead).
+- the residential property is subject to Te Ture Whenua Māori Act 1993 - each transferor is both a settlor and beneficiary of the trust, and - the transferors of the residential property and the beneficiaries of the trust are all either: - members of the same iwi or hapū, or - the descendants of the same tipuna (living or dead).

-Rollover relief also applies when the trustees of a trust of the type described above transfer property that is subject to Te Ture Whenua Māori Act 1993 back to the persons who originally settled the property on the trust, provided that each recipient's proportionate interest in the property is the same as what they held before they settled the property on the trust.
+In addition, when the trustees of a trust transfer property that is subject to Te Ture Whenua Māori Act 1993 back to the persons who originally transferred the property to the trust, each recipient's proportionate interest in the property must be the same as what was held before the property was transferred to the trust.